-- Keep checking and flip them in between.
+- Keep checking and flipping them at regular intervals.

-- Add 2 teaspoon of dry peanut-dal masala.
+- Add 2 teaspoons of dry peanut-dal masala.

-- Some green chilies and 2-4 tablespoon water.
-Mix, cover and cook until the eggplant is cooked through.
-Carefully, toss and turn eggplants after every 3-4 minutes.
+- Some green chilies and 2-4 tablespoons of water.
+Mix, cover, and cook until the eggplants are cooked through.
+Carefully toss and turn eggplants after every 3-4 minutes.

 - Take a paring knife and check for doneness.
-If the knife slides smoothly through the eggplant, its done.
+If the knife slides smoothly through the eggplant, it's one.